mathewlewallen/OpenCloudMap/README.md

 ## Deploying to Cloudflare with Github Actions

 1. Create D1 and KV namespaces
-2. Set either `RESEND_API_KEY` or `BREVO_API_KEY` as a secret in your Cloudflare Worker depending on which email service you want to use.
+2. Set either `RESEND_API_KEY` as a secret in your Cloudflare Worker depending on which email service you want to use.
 3. Create a Turnstile catcha in your Cloudflare account, and set the `NEXT_PUBLIC_TURNSTILE_SITE_KEY` as a Github Actions variable.
 4. Set `TURNSTILE_SECRET_KEY` as a secret in your Cloudflare Worker.
 5. Update the `wrangler.jsonc` file with the new database and KV namespaces and env variables.
 Search for "opencloudmap" recursively in the whole repository and change that to the name of your project.
 Don't forget that the name you choose at the top of the wrangler.jsonc should be the same as `services->[0]->service` in the same file.